nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 No dropping / replacing needed - All values are filled out Adding Longitude and latitude based on the city name (using geocoding - opencage)

-### Heatmap of locality (generated at the end of the jupyter notebook - after cleaning the dataset)
+### Heatmap of locality (generated at the end of the jupyter notebook - after cleaning the dataset) \n

 ![heatmap_example](https://github.com/nikolaaswillaert/ImmoElizaDataAnalysis/assets/106211266/6d1101cc-adc9-4bef-9d2b-f216a2efa5c1)